cbai123/CV/README.md

 #### My ability to learn and teach myself

-I had to teach myself to use structural analysis software.
-(Finite Element Analysis FEA)
+I had to teach myself to use structural analysis software. [(Finite Element Analysis, FEA)](https://www.autodesk.co.uk/solutions/finite-element-analysis)

 I used the software to aid in my final two projects at university.
 It helped speed up design and testing of parts, and in my final project the analysis was verified using experiments.